The Joey’s Way Framework

 Click on each of the imperatives for more information.

 Learning The Joey’s Way

 The Joey’s Way is supported by specific curriculum built around ACARA general capabilities and taught by JW (Joey’s Way) teachers during Joey’s Way time- each morning from 8:30am until 9am.
-PC teachers work in partnership to teach the Joey’s Way.
+JW teachers work in partnership to teach the Joey’s Way.

 Some topics in The Joey’s Way are taught vertically (Year 7-12 students simultaneously).
 JW teachers teach these topics using their own 7-12 classes.
 Some topics taught vertically might include, but are not limited to: